pacificclimate/osprey-flask-app/README.md

 This application is a flask microservice to interact with PCIC's [osprey](https://github.com/pacificclimate/osprey#readme) bird, which runs the RVIC streamflow package as a WPS process.

 ## Installation
-We use `make` to handle the installation process.
+We use `make` to handle the installation process and to initialize the environment variables needed for the app to run.
 Copy and paste this section into your terminal:
 ```
 make
 source /tmp/osprey-flask-app-venv/bin/activate